chaunguyen3rd/000084-Book-store-CI-CD-with-Code-Pipeline/content/_index.md

 The CI/CD Architecture for back-end:
 ![ServerlessExample](/images/SAMPipeline.png?featherlight=false&width=50pc)

-- The developer create a git repository on CodeCommit and pushes code of SAM project on it
+- The developer create a git repository on Gitlab and pushes code of SAM project on it
 - Every time the source code is updated, CodeBuild will automatically rebuild and prepare the CloudFormation template
 - CloudFormation creates/updates serverless services